Destiny 2: Shadowkeep

 Destiny 2: Shadowkeep is a major expansion for Destiny 2, a first-person shooter video game developed by Bungie.
-Representing the fourth expansion and the third year of extended content for Destiny 2, it was released on October 1, 2019, and was the first major expansion to be published independently by Bungie after acquiring publishing rights for the series from Activision in early 2019, as well as the first to arrive on Steam rather than the Battle.net client which had been used since Destiny 2's launch.
-The expansion returns players to Earth's Moon as a playable destination, with the location reprised and expanded upon from the original version of the first Destiny game.
+Representing the fourth expansion and the third year of extended content for Destiny 2, it was released on October 1, 2019.
+It was the first major expansion to be published independently by Bungie after acquiring publishing rights for the series from Activision in early 2019, as well as the first to arrive on Steam rather than the Battle.net client which had been used since Destiny 2's launch.
+As of June 4, 2024, the Shadowkeep campaign is free to play for all players, with the rest of the expansion's content repackaged as the Shadowkeep Pack.

+The expansion returns players to Earth's Moon as a playable destination, with the location reprised and expanded upon from the original version of the first Destiny (2014).
 The story sees the return of Eris Morn, who had been absent since the events of Destiny 2's original base campaign.
-Eris seeks the help of the Guardian in defeating "Nightmares" that she released into the Solar System, which are manifestations of the Guardian's past.
-Players face off against their previous adversaries, which are being resurrected by the Darkness, the ancient enemy of the Traveler.
+Eris seeks the help of the Guardian in defeating "Nightmares" that she accidentally released into the Solar System after interacting with the dormant Pyramid ship beneath the Moon's surface.
+The Nightmares are manifestations of the Guardian's past, and players face off against previous adversaries, which are being resurrected by the Darkness, the ancient enemy of the Traveler.
 Throughout the story, Eris and the Guardian work together to figure out the cause of this unleashed madness and do what they can to put a stop to it.
 Shadowkeep includes new content for every aspect of the game; including new missions, new Player versus Environment (PvE) locations, Player versus Player (PvP) maps, weapons, armor, exotic gear, a new dungeon, a new raid, as well as further fundamental changes to the core functionality of the game, including a revamped armor system.